 - Last Will and Testament

-This simple estate package is $750 for an individual; for couples $1500.
+This simple estate package is $250 for an individual; for couples $500.

 - Pros: Cheaper and more efficient than a Trust, requires minimal administration.
-Can revoke.

 - Cons: Cannot name a secondary or contingent beneficiary in case the person you name passes before you.
+Does not cover any other assets than this one property.

 - Best for: Married Couple with one or more properties.